Warner Bros. Games: Rebrand to Warner Bros. Games

 In July 2024, Warner Bros.
 Games acquired MultiVersus developer Player First Games.

 In July 2024, the Screen Actors Guild-American Federation of Television and Radio Artists (SAG-AFTRA), a labor union of which numerous video game voice actors are members, would initiate a labor strike against a number of video publishers, including WB Games, over concerns about lack of A.I. protections for not only video game voice actors, but also the use of A.I to replicate an actor’s voice, or create a digital replica of their likeness.

 During the third quarter of 2024, in a financial call, Warner Bros.
 Discovery President and CEO David Zaslav and CFO Gunnar Wiedenfels state that the underperformances of MultiVersus and Harry Potter: Quidditch Champions had added another $100 million to the $200 million writedown to the company's games business in 2024.
 Warner Bros.
 Games will now focus more on its four other successful franchises going forward, Zaslav added during the call.

 In January 2025, David Haddad announced that in the coming months he would be exiting his role as President after 12 years leading the games division.
 In February 2025, Warner Bros.
 Games confirmed the closure of Monolith Productions, Player First Games and WB Games San Diego.
 By June 2025, Warner Bros.
 Discovery announced that Warner Bros.
 Games would be restructured with a focus on the DC Universe, Harry Potter, Mortal Kombat, and Game of Thrones, and that the division would be part of the Streaming & Studios company when Warner Bros.
-Discovery will split in mid-2026.
+Discovery would split in mid-2026.
 Yves Lachance, of WB Games Montreal, was promoted to oversee the Harry Potter and Game of Thrones titles, while NetherRealm's studio head Shaun Himmerick will oversee the DC Universe and Mortal Kombat titles.